Hortensia Bussi: Exile

 After the military coup which overthrew her husband, Bussi went into exile in Mexico, and campaigned against the Pinochet regime.
 In 1975, she was a member of the jury at the 9th Moscow International Film Festival, and in 1977 she stood as a candidate for Rector of the University of Glasgow, losing to the student John Bell.

 Bussi returned to Chile in 1988 after 17 years in exile and led a quiet life.
-She died at the age of 94 in Santiago.